Little HTMX Book

 1 Introduction: HTMX and Modern Web Development

-This book will teach you:
+This book covers:

-- How HTMX works
+- How HTMX works and when to use it

 - Practical examples and patterns